 Köerner: For teens today, they see no divide between the internet and what they do in real life, because platforms and online services have evolved to have such specific ways of engaging that all are based on established social norms.
 Today’s teens are teaching each other how to use these platforms en masse, deciding as a group what’s cool, and censoring themselves in the same ways online as they’d censor themselves when around their friends, teachers, families, etc. When we were teens, everything was so much smaller, so much more nascent and empty.
 Nobody knew what to do with their LiveJournal, really.
 Everything was being discovered afresh, there were no social norms associated with the internet.

 Teplitzky: Platforms have evolved.
 There’s a reason Friendster didn’t work.
 Why Myspace resonated with us more, and why we stopped using it when Facebook and Tumblr came around.
 In the same way, our personalities have evolved as we got older.
-We abandoned the parts of ourselves that didn’t fit with society, and we emphasised what worked.
+We abandoned the parts of ourselves that didn’t fit with society, and we emphasized what worked.
 The predominant instinct is to be frightened at how adept kids are at using social media these days.
 But my reaction is to study it and enjoy it.

 What are your future plans for the project?